 We sat down at our table and I took one look at the menu and noticed the key right away; every item that was dairy free or vegan, and every item that was gluten free was listed in plain sight.
 What’s more, you had the option of turning just about everything into dairy or gluten-free.

-I exclaimed this to Chad, which our waitress happened to hear as she was walking by, and she stopped to say, “Excuse me, did you say you can’t have dairy or gluten?”
+I exclaimed this to my husband, which our waitress happened to hear as she was walking by, and she stopped to say, “Excuse me, did you say you can’t have dairy or gluten?”
 I told her she heard correctly and she followed up with letting me know about all the sauces and which ones I could have vs. the only one that wouldn’t be compliant with my diet.
 Yeah.

 She was THAT friendly and helpful.
 I was in BBQ heaven.